Best WordPress Internal Linking Plugins & How To Guide

 Best WordPress Internal Linking Plugins

-There are several internal linking plugins for WordPress.
+There are several internal link checker plugins for WordPress.
 However, not all of them are built with the same functionality, ease of use, or even purpose.
-As a result, I’m going to share some of the best WordPress plugins for internal linking and provide my detailed thoughts on each of them.
+As a result, I'm going to share some of the best WordPress plugins for internal linking and provide my detailed thoughts on each of them.

 |Yoast SEO Premium||Internal Link Juicer||Link Whisper|

 Ease of Use

 Yoast can do more than just set your meta descriptions and greenlight your target keywords.
 Yoast premium will suggest internal links based on the content of your posts.

 As you're writing, you'll see more and more link suggestions pop up in the Yoast Internal Linking sidebar in the WordPress Editor.
 Here's how the Yoast sidebar looks on a recent post of mine about how SEO works: